NEZNAMY/TAB/.github/description/description_markdown.md

 * Option to remember toggle choice between logins

 ![](https://raw.githubusercontent.com/NEZNAMY/TAB/master/.github/description/images/Section_GlobalPlayerlist.png)
-* Display players from all servers on a BungeeCord network in tablist
+* Display players from all servers on a proxy network in tablist
 * Configurable server groups to share playerlist instead of with all servers
 * Ability to create isolated servers
 * Servers where people will see everyone